The following positions will be up for election this year on the ASPIRE Board:

 The Treasurer, with the assistance of ASPIRE Bookkeeper, shall have the following duties and responsibilities:

-- Maintain appropriate and adequate financial records and be prepared at any time to surrender such records and moneys to the Board within thirty (30) days of formal notice;
+- Maintain appropriate and adequate financial records and be prepared at any time to surrender such records and sums of money to the Board within thirty (30) days of formal notice;

 - Transfer savings and checking account signature authority to new Board officers within one month of elections;